Skip to content

 The PNA website (needs.parks.lacity.gov) served as an engagement hub with project information and digital surveys, continually updated throughout the PNA’s development.
 Now that the PNA is complete, the website has turned into an interactive version of the final PNA itself.

-Flyers, banners, and QR code in multiple languages.
-Source: OLIN, 2025.
+Flyers, banners, and QR codes were made available in multiple languages.

 OLIN, 2025.